Why, hello, darling sweetie pie! 🙂

 It’s not enough to say “Yep, those are my priorities!”, and then just leave them as they are and go with the flow.

-You need to consciously have them on your mind, so you could intentionally choose a task which aligns with your life priorities (and your goals, eventually).
+You need to consciously have them on your mind, so you could intentionally choose a task which aligns with your life priorities.

-The next step is to define goals with your priorities on a mind.
+The next step is to define goals keeping your priorities in mind.

 Whether you’ll set the goals just for the day ahead or maybe for the next year is up to you, though.